lynntf/GRETO/README.md

 relative_foms = np.dot(relative_features, w, axis = 1)
 ```

-Order optimization methods applied to clusters that have a single relative fom value that is negative will produce an incorrect order.
-The goal of the `column_generation` method is to repeatedly search for the features of preferred incorrect orders and attempt to classify them with a relative fom that is negative (much of the produced data does not need to be used because they do not represent preferred alternatives to the true ordering).
+Order optimization methods applied to clusters that have a single relative FOM value that is negative will produce an incorrect order.
+The goal of the `column_generation` method is to repeatedly search for the features of preferred incorrect orders and attempt to classify them with a relative FOM that is negative (much of the produced data does not need to be used because they do not represent preferred alternatives to the true ordering).

 In practice, we need additional normalization of the data to remove `NaN` values and `inf` values before passing it to any ranking model.